nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

   - temporary address or temporary telecom details sent by the consumer SHOULD be marked with an end date aligned with the expiry date of the temporary record.

 - **If the provider system synchronises temporary patient records with PDS**:
-  - an update SHALL NOT automatically be sent to PDS.
+  - an update SHALL NOT automatically be sent to PDS
-  - PDS synchronisation SHALL occur where a user is present during the next routine synchronisation event (for example, a receptionist opening the patient's record).
+  - PDS synchronisation SHALL occur where a user is present during the next routine synchronisation event (for example, a receptionist opening the patient's record)
   - temporary address or temporary telecom details SHOULD be marked with an end date.

-- **the patient's record SHALL be returned to the consuming system shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below**.
+- **a populated `Patient` resource representing the record created, or reactivated and updated, SHALL be returned to the consuming system shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below**.

 #### Error Handling ####